A graphical framework for interpretable correlation matrix models: Application to real data

-Since this gives a marginal variance that depends on the neighbourhood structure, we scaled this matrix, as described by \cite{Sorbye2014}.
+That generates a neighbouring graph as report in Figure \ref{fig:figB1}, appendix \ref{sec:appB}.
+The disease and spatial components of this model are independent, hence for the spatial component we have assumed an ICAR and a BYM2 random effects and specified PC priors on these components, see appendix \mm{B}, for all the details.

-In contrast to the usual approach that leaves the disease correlation to be revealed only after the model fit, in our approach, $\mm{R}_{dis}$ is defined by a graph for the four types of cancer based on previous work in the field \cite{Held2005}.
-In Figure \ref{fig:mcargraph}, we depict the expected relationships, knowing that Oesophagus (Osph), Larynx(Lary), and Oral cancer exhibit higher correlations, indicative of shared risk factors or underlying biological mechanisms.
+The disease component $\mm{R}_{dis}$ is defined by a graph for the four types of cancer based on previous work in the field \cite{Held2005}.
+In Table \ref{tab:dmodels} for model $M_E$, we draw a graph to express that Oesophagus (Osph), Larynx(Lary), and Oral cancer exhibit higher correlations, indicative of shared risk factors or underlying biological mechanisms.
 Lung cancer, however, has been observed to have a lower correlation with the other three cancer types.
-We assume parent 1 ($p_1$) as the common ancestor to all children (i.e., cancer types), including Lung ($c_4$) as its direct children.
+In detail, we assume parent 1 ($p_1$) as the common ancestor to all children (i.e., cancer types), including Lung ($c_4$) as its direct children.
 Larynx ($c_3$), Oesophagus ($c_2$) and Oral ($c_1$) share an additional common ancestor ($p_2$), making the correlation between them higher compared to their correlation with Lung cancer.
 Finally, Oral cancer has an additional latent factor ($p_3$), allowing for a lower correlation with Lung cancer compared to the other two cancer types as observed in \cite{Held2005}.
-We also admit a simplified graph that allows Oral cancer ($c_1$) to have the same correlation to Lung cancer as Larynx ($c_3$) and Oesophagus ($c_2$), by removing parent 3.
+We also admit a simplified graph (see Table \ref{tab:dmodels} model $M_E$) that allows Oral cancer ($c_1$) to have the same correlation to Lung cancer as Larynx ($c_3$) and Oesophagus ($c_2$), by removing parent 3.

+We fitted five models with various levels of flexibility to illustrate how our new approach offers a trade-off between the model assuming independence and the model with full correlations, both in terms of flexibility and computational burden, see Table \ref{tab:dmodels}.